 Create a pie chart

 When to use a pie chart?

-The Pie chart is useful to compare different categories.
+The Pie chart is useful for making comparisons between different categories.

-It allows to see clearly the composition of the dataset as each slice represents the portion of the dataset that fits a category.
+It allows you to clearly see the composition of the data set, since each slice represents the portion of the data set and its corresponding category.

-It can only be used if the sum of the individual parts (categories/slices) add up to a meaningful whole (entire dataset).
+It can only be used if the sum of the individual parts (categories/slices) cumulate to form a meaningful whole (entire dataset).

-If you need to compare more categorizations/dimensions, maybe a bar chart would be a better idea (article here)
+If you need to compare more categorizations/dimensions, the bar chart may be a better choice (article here).

+Create a pie chart